matt77hias/VYGE/README.md

   5. Click on the `Environment Variables` button
   6. Look for `DXSDK_DIR` in the list of `System Variables`

 **Note**: you need to position the Assets directory in your execution directory to be able to play the game.
-In the current setup, you can play the FPS game by running the debug/release `FPS.exe` from the directory containing the debug/release `FPS.exe` (e.g. double clicking `FPS.exe`).
-To be able to run the debug/release `FPS.exe` from the Visual Studio IDE you need to add the Assets directory as well to the directory containing `FPS.vcxproj`.

 ## Bibliography
 YOUNG V.: Programming a Multiplayer FPS in DirectX, 1st edition, Game Development Series, Charles River Media, Hingham, Massachusetts, USA, 2005.